saulpw/visidata/docs/api/data.rst

 Selected Rows
 -------------

+Each Sheet has a set of "selected rows", which is a strict subset of the rows on the sheet.

 .. autofunction:: visidata.Sheet.selectRow
 .. autofunction:: visidata.Sheet.unselectRow
 .. autofunction:: visidata.Sheet.isSelected

 .. autodata:: visidata.Sheet.nSelected

+    - Since selectedRows takes O(nRows) to compute, it is preferable to use nSelected instead of len(selectedRows).
+    - Generally, use nRows/nSelected properties instead of calling len() for this reason

 .. autodata:: visidata.Sheet.selectedRows
 .. autodata:: visidata.Sheet.someSelectedRows
 .. autofunction:: visidata.Sheet.select